18F/unit-testing-node/_pages/components/middleware.md

 [13:51:23] Finished 'test' after 138 ms
 ```

-We have demonstrated that `findMatchingRule` _is_ calling `match` on every
+You have demonstrated that `findMatchingRule` _is_ calling `match` on every
-`Rule` by testing for a match on the final rule.
-Consequently, while we
+`Rule` by testing for a match on the last member of `config.rules`.
-_could_ test that every value is returned, doing so is of dubious benefit.
+Consequently, while you _could_ test to make sure that every value is
-What we should care about more is covering all of the cases where a message
+returned, doing so is of dubious benefit.
+Instead, you should focus on
-matches _none_ of the rules:
+covering all of the cases where a message matches _none_ of the rules:

 ```js
     it('should ignore a message if it is undefined', function() {